 There is another natural explanation for the biblical plagues in Egypt.
 Volcanos.
-This was first suggested in 1940 by a father-son pair of British archeologists who theorized that a volcanic eruption along the rift valley in central Africa led to a series of ecological changes which resulted in the plagues.21 The theory was criticized soon after its publication not because of its vulcanology but rather its geography: a volcanic eruption in central Africa would send lava south rather than north towards the Nile.22 This problem was addressed in 1964 when a German researcher suggested a new volcanic site.23 Around 1600 BCE there had been a massive eruption which destroyed the Aegean island of Thera.
+This was first suggested in 1940 by a father-son pair of British archeologists who theorized that a volcanic eruption along the rift valley in central Africa led to a series of ecological changes which resulted in the plagues.
+The theory was criticized soon after its publication not because of its vulcanology but rather its geography: a volcanic eruption in central Africa would send lava south rather than north towards the Nile.
+This problem was addressed in 1964 when a German researcher suggested a new volcanic site.
+Around 1600 BCE there had been a massive eruption which destroyed the Aegean island of Thera.
 It was this eruption, and not one in central Africa, that was the proximate cause of the ensuing plagues.
 The Aegean eruption was also offered as an explanation of the plagues in a recent book by Barbara Silverstein.
-It was too far away, she notes, to have been seen in the Egyptian delta, though perhaps the people there "noticed a clattering or shattering of some of their pottery as a wave of air seemed to rush past."24 The tsunami that followed the eruption flooded the Delta and contaminated the normal supplies of drinking water.
+It was too far away, she notes, to have been seen in the Egyptian delta, though perhaps the people there "noticed a clattering or shattering of some of their pottery as a wave of air seemed to rush past."
+The tsunami that followed the eruption flooded the Delta and contaminated the normal supplies of drinking water.
 Iron dust from the volcanic eruption settled in the water, and was taken up by iron eating bacteria which in turn excreted large amounts of organic nitrogen.
-This nitrogen stimulated the "massive growth of toxic dinoflagellates and results in a red tide two or three months after the original dustfall."25 It was this that turned the water red.
-Silverstein further suggested that an echo of the plague of blood might be found in an Egyptian text known as the Admonitions of Ipuwer: "Lo, the river is blood.
-As one drinks of it one shrinks from people and thirsts for water."26
+This nitrogen stimulated the "massive growth of toxic dinoflagellates and results in a red tide two or three months after the original dustfall."
+It was this that turned the water red.
+Silverstein further suggested that an echo of the

-20 N. J. Ehrenkranz and D. A. Sampson, "Origin of the Old Testament Plagues: Explications and Implications," Yale J Biol Med 81, no. 1 (2008): 31-42.
+&lt;sup>20 N. J. Ehrenkranz and D. A. Sampson, "Origin of the Old Testament Plagues: Explications and Implications," Yale J Biol Med 81, no. 1 (2008): 31-42.
 The authors are careful to explain why the Hebrew slaves themselves were never afflicted.
 The Bible tells us that they lived separately in Goshen, which "lying beyond the boundary of climate change, would thereby escape all or most plagues."

-21 John Garstang and J. B. E. Garstang.
+&lt;sup>21 John Garstang and J. B. E. Garstang.
 The Story of Jericho.
 (London: Hodder and Stoughton, 1940).